How Long Will a Stair Lift Last?

 - Preventative maintenance

 A stair lift that has light use such as 2 to 4 trips a day will last longer than a unit that experiences heavy use.
-It is also important that users adhere to the operation manual and weight capacities for their lift.
+It is also important that users adhere to the operation manual and weight capacities for the lift that they purchased.

 Most qualified providers are factory trained and will offer preventative maintenance plans for stair lifts that they install.
-When choosing a provider, look for somebody that offers service and stands by their work.
-It’s smart to look for recommendations from family, friends, or healthcare providers and online reviews.
+When choosing a provider, look for somebody that offers service after the lift is installed and provides a robust product and labor warranty.
+It’s smart to ask for recommendations from family, friends, or healthcare providers as they may know of qualified dealers.
+It can also be helpful to read reviews about the stair lift dealers that serve your area.

 - Cleaning and lubricating the track